top of page

 We thrive on stories—it’s the very air we breathe.
 From the moment we can speak and understand language, we are surrounded by them.
 We use stories to communicate, teach, sell, and entertain.
 They can give life purpose, foundation, and strength.
 They can also leave us confused, distraught, or worse.

 To the outsider, Vedanta and the teaching of non-duality may appear to be just another elaborate fabrication—another story from a bygone era.
 In a world full of spiritual charlatans who prey on people seeking escape from their sorrow, it’s wise to be cautious.
-“Choose your story wisely” is advice worth taking at any age.
+Choose your story wisely is advice worth taking at any age.

-But Vedanta is different.
-As an ancient wisdom tradition, it’s neither religion nor philosophy.
-Even “spirituality” doesn’t quite fit.
-Vedanta is closer to a science—yet alongside its psychology and cosmology, it also offers a vision of the divine.
-Perhaps it’s best described as a unique means of knowledge: one that explains consciousness and removes a sense of limitation.
+As an ancient wisdom tradition, Vedanta is neither religion nor philosophy in the conventional sense.
+Even “spirituality” doesn’t quite capture it.
+Vedanta is closer to a science—not of objects, but of experience itself.
+Alongside its psychology and cosmology, it offers a vision of the whole: a comprehensive means of understanding consciousness and removing a deeply rooted sense of limitation.

 The teachings are counterintuitive, so first encounters often bring about skepticism rather than faith.
 But faith in Vedanta is always provisional.
 It's faith pending your own investigation, much like accepting a scientific formula before putting it to the test.
 Vedanta’s proofs, called prakriyas (methods of inquiry), guide the student through this process like a chapter that leads seamlessly into the next.